-Illustrative strategy past performance and risk characteristics this period; similarly, the strategy with the highest exposure to equity markets, and the strategy that we consider to exhibit a high level of risk (i.e. adventurous), has produced the highest level of cumulative return.
-As is also clear, there have been shorter periods during this 25-year period when an adventurous strategy would have experienced greater falls in value than a defensive strategy, and it is only when viewed over the longer-term period that these shorter periods of decline are 'ironed out'.
+Illustrative strategy past performance and risk characteristics

+Chart 3 below shows the cumulative performance of the five illustrative strategies over the past 30 years.
+As can be seen, the strategy with the lowest exposure to equity markets, and the strategy that we consider to exhibit a low level of risk (i.e. defensive), has also produced the lowest return over this period; similarly, the strategy with the highest exposure to equity markets, and the strategy that we consider to exhibit a high level of risk (i.e. adventurous), has produced the highest level of cumulative return.
+As is also clear, there have been shorter periods during this 30-year period when an adventurous strategy would have experienced greater falls in value than a defensive strategy, and it is only when viewed over the longer-term period that these shorter periods of decline are 'ironed out'.